TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 As technology advances, we have seen some incredible tools emerge that can help accelerate coding capacity.
 One particular area that has exploded in popularity lately is the usage of Large Language Models (LLMs) and generative AIs for code completion (like GitHub Copilot) and code generation (like ChatGPT).

 While these tools are amazing, learners should be aware of the impacts that using such tools can have on core competency.
-David Humphrey, a computer science professor, [wrote about ChatGPT and its potentially negative impacts on core learning.](https://blog.humphd.org/cheatgpt/) It is a good read about the pitfalls of using generative AI in an educational context.

 For learners that are new to programming, tools like ChatGPT or Github Copilot can result in some blindspots and gaps in your knowledge.